£650.00 + VAT (2-Days)

 This qualification provides professional development for Refrigeration, Air Conditioning and Heat Pump (RACHP) engineers involved in the application of flammable refrigerants.

-The course duration is 1-Day of theoretical training with an on-line, open book assessment at the end of the day.
-However, there is also the option to attend a second day of training where learners get to put the theory learned on day 1 into practice.
-The cost of the second day of practical training is £300.00 + VAT, but places are limited to a maximum of 4 so please book in advance.
+The course duration is now 2-Days.
+Day 1 covers of theoretical training, including maximum charge and minimum room area calculations, with an on-line, open book assessment at the end of the day.
+Day 2 covers practical training where learners get to put the theory learned on day 1 into practice.
+Places are limited to a maximum of 4 per course so please book in advance.

 This short Level 3 nationally recognised regulated qualification approved by the Air Conditioning and Refrigeration Industry Board (ACRIB), will enable the RACHP professional engineer to gain a better understanding of Health & Safety Regulations applicable to the safe use of flammable refrigeration gasses when planning, installing, commissioning and decommissioning of RACHP equipment, the learning outcomes covered are listed below: –